mmcgraw74/Tektronix-4041-GPIB-Controller/4041-Console-Commander/README.md

 My 4041 Console Commander features:
 - Gets 5V power for the Console Commander from the keyboard connector
-- The Commander includes a high current (30mA) open collector driver on the TX signal, required by the 4041 design
+- The Commander includes a high current (30mA) open collector driver on the TX signal, required by the 4041 design which works with all 4041s without modification
 - RGB LED in center of the button indicates state of operation
     - Commander LED lights GREEN briefly at 4041 power on (validates the Commander powered up successfully)
     - Commander LED lights BLUE when Commander button is pressed briefly to send console change commands to 4041